Skip to main content

 About

-Leo McFall is chief conductor of the Symphonieorchester Vorarlberg, a position he started in the 2020/21 season.
-This season he will appear with the orchestra in its regular homes and in the Salzburg Grosses Festspielhaus.
-He also has a strong association with the Alma Mahler Kammerorchester, an ensemble of musicians from top European Orchestras.
+Leo McFall is Principal Conductor of the Thessaloniki State Symphony Orchestra, and Chief Conductor of Symphonieorchester Vorarlberg.
+He also has a strong association with the Alma Mahler Kammerorchester, an ensemble of young musicians from top European orchestras.

-In recent years he has conducted the Orchestre National du Capitol de Toulouse, BBC Philharmonic, Orchestre National de Lyon, Monte-Carlo, Dortmund, Belgrade and Tampere Philharmonics, Orchestre de Picardie, Oulu Sinfonia and Kuopio Symphony.
-His recording of Emilie Mayer’s early symphonies won the 2021 Opus Klassik award for best recording of 18th Century Symphonic Music, and featured in the New York Times ‘Best Classical of 2020’ list.
-The works of living composers such as Thomas Larcher, Alissa Firsova and Jimmy Lopez regularly feature in his programmes, and he recently gave the first public performance of Larcher’s Third Symphony at the Bregenz Festival.
+In recent seasons he has appeared with the BBC Philharmonic, the Hanover Band, Orchestre National de Lyon, Orchestre du Capitole de Toulouse, Dortmund Philharmonic, Belgrade Philharmonic, Oulu Sinfonia and Kuopio Symphony Orchestras.
+His recording of Emilie Mayer’s early Symphonies won the 2021 Opus Klassik award for best recording of 18th Century Symphonic Music, and featured in the New York Times ‘Best Classical Recordings of 2020’ list.

 In addition to his concert activities, Leo McFall has conducted for English National Opera (La Traviata), Glyndebourne Festival and Glyndebourne on Tour (Vanessa, Cosi fan tutte, Don Giovanni), Opera North (The Turn of the Screw), Hessisches Staatstheater Wiesbaden (Otello and Falstaff), and the Heidelberg Theatre (Rusalka.)
 His first titled position was as Erste Kapellmeister of the Staatstheater Meiningen, where he conducted a wide-ranging repertoire including Tristan und Isolde and Tannhäuser.
 During this time he was also assistant conductor of the Gustav Mahler Jugendorchester, with whom he appeared in concert with Duke Bluebeard’s Castle.